Ace4527/Ace4527.github.io/portfolio.md

 ![Bee Survival Game](https://img.itch.zone/aW1hZ2UvMTE2NTQyNC82NzgwOTgzLnBuZw==/original/hry7vK.png "Bee Survival"){:class="img-responsive"}
 I served as the lead programmer on the Bee Survival game, and was responsible for most of the game code from movement and interaction to the enemy AI.
 I also collaborated with the design team to come up with the gameplay and mechanics.

 We were given theme of 'Be Good' and set loose to prototype and create a game.
-The Bee theme was a play on the assigned theme as well as bringing attention the very real issues facing bees in the modern world.
+The Bee theme was a play on the assigned theme as well as to bring attention the very real issues facing bees in the modern world.

 The bee theme also resonated with me on a personal level as my Grandfather kept bees, and my dad is also a hobbyist beekeeper.
 I drew inspiration from the relevance of the theme in my personal life and the world at large when collaborating with the team on the mechanics and design